JonathanHarford/discord_epyc_ts/docs/SEASON_FLOWS.md

 Bot→#epyc:
 	Thank you for adding @EatPoopYouCat to your server!
-	Use /season to start a season, or /config seasons to change the default season settings.
+	Use /season new to start a season, or /admin season config to change the default season settings.
 	Join our server for additional help… or to play with strangers: https://discord.gg/karuta

 Alice→#epyc:
-	/config seasons
+	/admin season config

 Bot(reply):
 	**Default season rules:**